Global Energy & Climate Policy

 The course will familiarise students with historical, technological, political, regulatory and economic aspects, drawing on a multitude of examples from both the Global North and South.
 More specifically, Global Energy and Climate Policy examines the changing role of crude oil, natural gas, coal, nuclear power and renewable power with a view to national energy portfolios, global energy markets and the challenge of mitigating global climate change.
 It investigates international regime formation and diplomacy in the energy and climate change fields, addresses geopolitical dimensions of energy supply and demand, and provides a close examination of regulatory approaches to cutting greenhouse gases and building a low-carbon economy.

-This course is compulsory for all MSc Global Energy and Climate Policy students and available to all CISD students.
+This course is compulsory for all MSc Global Energy and Climate Policy students and available to all Postgraduate Taught Students at SOAS.
 The time of the lecture will rotate on a yearly basis: In 2014/15 lectures will take place at 6pm; in the 2015/16 session lectures will take place at 1pm.

 Objectives and learning outcomes of the course